 Georgia Immigration Visas & Residence Permits

 Georgia has a strategic location in the Caucasus region and is a primary spot for investors who want to access both the European and Asian markets.
-The country boasts a uniquely liberal business and trade regimes, attractive visa and immigration policy, low taxes and developing infrastructure.
+The country boasts a uniquely liberal business and trade regimes, low taxes, developing infrastructure and attractive visa and immigration policy.
 Since March 2017 holders of Georgian passports can travel visa free to EU/Schengen countries.

 - Area – 69,700km2